astravaganza/JC-dl/README.md

 I'm really terrible at coding so consider this as the worst code.
 Please feel free to open PRs.

 ## Thanks
-to the yt-dlp devs for basically solving the m3u8 parsing cause I can't write a parser.
+to yt-dlp for basically solving the m3u8 parsing cause I can't write a parser.

 ### To-Do
 * Add subtitle support